anaisneron/skills/process-mapper.md

 2. **Vue d'ensemble**: A summary table of ALL workflows with columns:
    - Code | Nom | Déclencheur | Systèmes | Statut | Dépendances
 3. **Flux de données**: Show which systems feed into which workflows, and what comes out.
 Use a clear visual representation (table or diagram description).
 4. **Intrants Client Consolidés**: A SINGLE deduplicated list of everything the client needs to provide across ALL workflows.
-Group by system (e.g., "Dans Pipedrive:", "Dans QuickBooks:", "À nous envoyer:").
+Group by system (e.g., "Dans HCRM:", "Dans QuickBooks:", "À nous envoyer:").
 This is the client's checklist.
 5. **Calendrier**: Timeline of which workflows are being built when.

 ### Phase 4 — Build Each Fiche Technique